Investor Recovery Options for Losses in Northstar Financial Services (Bermuda), Ltd.

 Lawyer for Northstar Financial Services (Bermuda) Investors

 Many investors have lost money due to their investments in Northstar Financial Services.
 Investors have options to recover those losses despite Northstar recently becoming insolvent.
-The Wolper Law Firm exclusively works on cases like the Northstar case and is currently investigating claims on behalf of investors.
+The Wolper Law Firm, P.A. exclusively works on cases like the Northstar case and is currently investigating claims on behalf of investors.
 We may be able help you recover losses if you were a Northstar investor.
 Contact us for a free, confidential consultation.

 Recovering Losses from Northstar Financial Services Investment

 Since Northstar has filed for bankruptcy and is being liquidated to pay its creditors, recovery of investor losses is subject to the liquidation trust.
 It is estimated that investors will receive no more than 13 cents on the dollar leaving them with significant losses.
 Recovery options directly with Northstar are dependent on the type of account the investor had; segregated vs. non-segregated.
 It is estimated there are over 1,800 claims worth over $400M.

 While Northstar is now insolvent, losses can be recovered by pursuing the American brokers who sold these investments.
 Many of these brokers failed to inform their clients that Northstar was an offshore insurance product, lacked insurance protections provided by the United States, and was a high-risk investment.
 Registered Investment Advisors have an obligation to act in the best interests of their clients and failure to do so can be an act of investment fraud.
 They are required to conduct appropriate due diligence on the investments they are recommending and accurately inform their clients about those investments.
 Both misrepresentations and omissions are punishable.
 If you lost money from a Northstar investment and were not appropriately informed about that investment, call our office to discuss your options.
 (855-453-8609)